asrp-dvr/calculator-tk/README.md

 <br>

 # Announcements
+   ### Version v1.0.1
+   - Bug fixes:<br><br>
+     - Fixed a bug where if you want to open the calculator after being built, it would always open at the end.
+     - Fixed a bug where the builder script couldn't run at all due to pyinstaller not being in the requirements.
+     - Fixed a bug where the clear button was enabled when the list was cleared from deleting a single item.<br><br>
+   - Added a warning where if you have unsaved changes to the history and you do a calculation that it automatically saves.<br>

    ### Version v1.0.0
    - Added basic operations and numbers.<br><br>
      - Operations: Plus(+), Minus(-), Multiply(x), Divide(÷), Modulus(%), FloorDivision(//), Power(^)